 Compact nursing states allow nurses to practice across state lines using a single multistate license.
-Currently, there are 39 states and territories that participate in the nursing compact.
+Currently, there are 41 Jurisdictions that participate in the nursing compact.

 Wondering what the big deal is with multistate nursing licenses and how it could help you land a remote nursing job?
 Read on to find out.

 A compact nursing state is a state that has enacted the enhanced Nurse Licensure Compact (eNLC).
 A nurse with a compact nursing license may practice in their home state as well as other states that are members of the compact.
 Each state independently chooses whether or not to join the eNLC.